ElijahLynn/sourcegraph-vim/README.md

 vim +PlugInstall
 ```

- clone `sourcegraph-vim` into your .vim/bundle folder (assumes you are using a Vim package manager, such as  or [Vundle](https://github.com/VundleVim/Vundle.vim)):

 ## Usage

 Sourcegraph for Vim opens a channel in your browser to initialize your Sourcegraph session when in Go files.
 As you navigate through Go files, enter the Vim command ```:GRAPH``` when your cursor is on a symbol to load its definition and references across thousands of public Go repositories.